 While traveling around Europe and visiting famous cities and attractions, we sometimes neglect to visit towns that are real hidden gems.
 And they are these towns that could offer us a more authentic and unique experience.
 Here are 5 of our favourite smaller European towns that certainly worth a visit :

 Galaxidi (Greece) : Galaxidi is a small coastal town near Delphi and Arachova on the Corinthian Bay.
 Cut off from Greek mainland for many years, Galaxidi relied on the sea for transportation from as far back as the 18th century.
 Some of the most famous and powerful Greek shipping families originated from here.
 The town could only be accessed by boat from Itea harbour until the 1950s, when the Nafpaktos-Itea road was constructed.
 Due to that fact, Galaxidi has maintained an island nature with its downhill paths and coloured alleys.
 The main attraction of the town is the preserved neoclassical houses, called kapetanopista, which means the captains’ houses.
 Also in the town you could visit the peculiar church of Agia Paraskevi, with a zodiac cycle on its floor surface and a sundial in its front yard.
 During sunset take a walk around its always calm old port, enjoy the view of the town as it is reflected on the sea and end up at Hirolakas, the second smaller port.
 At Galaxidi you could taste excellent traditional Greek cuisine and fresh seafood.
 Our favourite places are Mpempelis (Nikolaou Mama 20-22) and Maritsa (Port of Galaxidi).
-If you want to stay in Galaxidi, an excellent choice could be Archontiko Art Hotel above Hirolakas port (check reviews and rates on Tripadvisor).
+If you want to stay in Galaxidi, an excellent choice could be Archontiko Art Hotel above Hirolakas port.

-Frascati (Italy) : 12 klm southeast of the Eternal City, the road climbs to the hills of Colli Albani.
-In the Middle Ages the hills were fortified with castles and the 13 Castelli Romani villages were created in the slopes of the ancient Vulcano Laziale.
+Frascati (Italy) : 12 km southeast of the Eternal City, the road climbs to the hills of Colli Albani.
+In the Middle Ages, the hills were fortified with castles and the 13 Castelli Romani villages were created in the slopes of the ancient Vulcano Laziale.
 These are wonderful scenic villages and towns, like Castel Gandolfo (with the papal summer residence), Genzano di Roma, Nemi (the strawberry village – see here our article about this unique place) and of course Frascati.
 Frascati is the biggest of the Castelli Romani towns with elegant villas and gardens located on the hill and a labyrinth of narrow winding streets at its centre.
 Start your walk at Piazza Roma, the meeting point of the locals, and admire the Baroque facade of the 17th century Basilica Cattedrale di San Pietro Apostolo (pictured above).
 Then get lost in the maze of streets which leads you to picturesque small piazzas, hidden churches and small shops.
 On the way, there are stalls selling porchetta (pork roasted with herbs) and small bakeries with pizza, hot from the oven.
 Grab your food, buy some local wine, especially the fruity white Frascati Superiore and head for a picnic at Belvedere at the base of Piazza Marconi, with spectacular views of Rome.
 No wonder this place is favourite Sunday escape for the citizens of the city.
 The best place for pizza in town is Pizzeria Veleno (Via Mentana 8) and you could find tasty porchetta at Forno Ceralli (Piazza Bambocci 5), along with other local delicacies.
-Finally a good choice for staying in Frascati is Hotel Cacciani, with a fine restaurant and spectacular view (check reviews and rates on Tripadvisor).
+Finally, a good choice for staying in Frascati is Hotel Cacciani, with a fine restaurant and spectacular view.

 5 unique towns, 5 unique travel experiences.
-Don’ t hesitate to visit any of the above places.
+Don’t hesitate to visit any of the above places.
 In the words of Ibn Battuta : “Traveling leaves you speechless, then turns you into a storyteller”.